gapsf/rfcs/text/0000-fs-layout-survey.md

 Minimal set of files to manage OS from CLI, like: kernel, drivers, shell; disk, networking, keyboard utilities and so on.
 ## OS configuration files
-Should be  files to configure kernel parameters or parameters related to resources, managed by kernel only: disks, networking, memory,processes and hardware.
+Files to configure kernel parameters or parameters related to resources, managed by kernel only: disks, networking, memory, processes and hardware.
 ## User configuration and data files
 User's home directory should be always clean from any user's, system's and application's configuration files or files like DE's 'Desktop' directory and should not force any hierarchy inside.
 There should not be a concept like "hidden file" to hide those files existence from user.
-Also "hidden file" concept is alogical and counterintuitive.

 *All* user configuration should be stored:
 - in the dedicated directory outside the user's home directory;